kengraf/nadialin/website/docs/hunter_readme.md

 }
 ```
 ### Your backdoor (create_bear) must be:
-- __TESTED: __ Launch your own VM and make sure your backdoor executes as excepted.
+- __TESTED__: Launch your own VM and make sure your backdoor executes as excepted.
-- __SELF CONTAINED: __ No 3rd party installs or complied code.
+- __SELF CONTAINED__: No 3rd party installs or complied code.
 Bash scripts and python3 code is allowed.
-- __LIMITED COMPLEXITY: __ Maximum one access method and one escalation method.
+- __LIMITED COMPLEXITY__: Maximum one access method and one escalation method.
-- __USER SPACE: __  No kernel level exploits.
+- __USER SPACE__:  No kernel level exploits.
-- __ADDITIVE: __  Meaning you can change system files, but your changes cannot remove or alter existing functionality.
+- __ADDITIVE__:  Meaning you can change system files, but your changes cannot remove or alter existing functionality.
 An example might be wanting to add a website to allow ingress.
 Nginx is running by default.
 You should create an additional virtual website and NOT attempt to reinstall nginx or change the behavior of the existing website(s).

 ### Resources: Ideas for possible backdoors
 - [Github: Linux backdoor concepts](https://github.com/gquere/linux_backdooring)